-- The most common 'average page length' of annual reports of 2019 NZSX-listed companies is 51-100 pages.
+- The average annual report length of 2019 NZSX-listed companies is 51-100 pages.
 There was no significant change from 2017 figures (see Figure 21 opposite). - The only notable change was that the length of annual reports at the high end are decreasing (above 150 pages).
 This suggests that annual report length, on average, may have peaked.
 Of note, KPMG found that 270 of the 2015/2016 annual reports (including possibly complementary documents of international companies) indicated an average length of 204 pages (KPMG, 2016b, p.
 6).

-Figure 21: Comparing the 'average page length' of the 2017 and 2019 annual reports of NZSX-listed companies with the average page length of 2015/16 annual reports of international companies#
+Figure 21: Comparing the 'average page length' of the 2017 and 2019 annual reports of NZSX-listed companies with the average page length of 2015/16 annual reports of international companies